Haaretz/dfp/CONTRIBUTING.md

 4. The best way to demonstrate a bug is to build a failing test.
 This is not required, however, it will generally speed up the development process.

+## Want a feature?

+You can request a new feature by submitting an issue .
+If you would like to implement a new feature then consider what kind of change it is:

+**Major Changes** that you wish to contribute to the project should be discussed first on our dev mailing list or IRC so that we can better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
+**Small Changes** can be crafted and submitted to the GitHub Repository as a Pull Request.

+*Please see the Pull Requests below.*

 ## Pull Requests